All Article

 Time is a finite resource, and understanding where it goes is essential for effective management.
 A timelog acts like a GPS for your day, offering data to optimize your schedule, enhance productivity, and ensure accountability.
 Without it, you’re relying on guesswork, which often leads to costly mistakes.
 Let’s dive into the specific consequences of not logging time and their impact on personal and professional success.

-Consequences When You Don't Time Log
+Consequences When You Don’t Log Time

 What Happens When You Don't Time Log